-GIRLS' FLAG FOOTBALL - 12v12 (cont'd) G - UNIFORMS AND EQUIPMENT C7 Dade/Equipment (cont'd) H - BENCHES G7.
+G - UNIFORMS AND EQUIPMENT (cont'd) G7.
 Pads/Equipment No pads or equipment of any kind (ie. shin pads, knee pads, elbow pads, etc). will be allowed on the field of play except soft shell helmets which are permitted for those players who wish to wear them.
 Knee/elbow braces, if covered with a soft cover, are acceptable so long as, at the discretion of the official, they do not present a safety concern to opponents.
 Penalty: OC and immediate ejection.
-H1.
+H - BENCHES H1.
 Team benches, including coaches, shall be on the same side of the field, extending from their 20 yard line to their 45 yard line.
-A - FIELD OFFICIALS Rule 2: OFFICIALS B - DOWNSMAN AND LINESMEN A1.
+Rule 2: OFFICIALS A - FIELD OFFICIALS A1.
 A maximum of six officials can be used for all games, regular season, tournament and playoff.
 No game may begin without a minimum of three officials in attendance.
-B1.
+B - DOWNSMAN AND LINESMEN B1.
 Assigning Personnel The home team must provide competent personnel to perform the duties of the downsman and linesmen.
 The referee must approve them.
 B2.
 Downs box and Distance Chain.
-The home team is responsible for supplying the downs box and distance chain.
+The home team is responsible for supplying the downs box and distance chain. chain.
 Rule 3: SCORING A - FIELD GOALS As per the Canadian Amateur Rule Book - Teams are permitted to kick field goals.
 3 points are awarded for a successful field goal.
-The team scored upon will have the following options: a. kick off from your own 35 yard line, b. scrimmage from your own 35 yard line, or c. require the team scoring the field goal to kick from it's own 45 yard line.
+The team scored upon will have the following options: a. kick off from your own 35-yard line, b. scrimmage from your own 35-yard line, or c. require the team scoring the field goal to kick from its own 45-yard line.